Safest Teeth Whiteners

 Byte All-Day Aligners cost $1,999, and the At-Night Aligners cost $2,399.
 There are also payment plans available ($249 to $299 down payment; $70/month to $84/month).

 The nighttime aligners are worn for 10+ hours a day (while sleeping).
 The traditional aligners are worn for about 22 hours a day.

 The impression kit costs an additional $95.
 You can take a byte candidacy quiz online before ordering it.
 If you are not a candidate for treatment, you’ll get a full refund on the kit.

-Read NewMouth’s full review of Candid aligners here.
+Read our full review of Byte here.

 SmileDirectClub is a 6-year-old company that offers at-home teeth straightening for 60% less than braces.

 SmileDirectClub only accepts minor cases of teeth misalignment, and a dentist or orthodontist oversees each case.